-The items in the authority's balance sheet at 31 March 2014 for which there is a significant risk of material adjustment in the forthcoming year are as follows.
+The items in the authority's balance sheet at 31 March 2015 for which there is a significant risk of material adjustment in the forthcoming year are as follows.

 Item Uncertainties Effect if Actual Results Differ from Assumptions Pension Liability Estimation of the net liability to pay pensions depends on a number of complex judgments relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns from pension fund assets.
 A firm of actuaries is engaged by the pension fund administrator to provide expert advice about the assumptions to be applied.
 Further information on the impact of changes to assumptions can be found at note 37.
 Property, Plant & Equipment When calculating the fair value of assets, assumptions are made around useful lives, level of repairs, and the impact of the current economic climate.
 Changes in these assumptions may result in a material change to the depreciation charges applied.
 In the current economic climate it is unlikely that the level of repairs and maintenance can be sustained and this would have an effect on the depreciation charges.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the asset falls.
-It is estimated that the annual depreciation charge for property, plant and equipment would increase by £199,000 if the useful lives on every asset had to be reduced by 1 year.
-Provisions At 31-Mar-14, the authority had a balance of general fund sundry debtors of £281,000 (2012/13 £688,000) and of Overpaid Housing Benefits £1,930,000 (2012/13 £1,851,000).
+Provisions At 31-Mar-15, the authority had a balance of general fund sundry debtors of £968,000 (2013/14 £1,060,000) and of Overpaid Housing Benefits £2,095,000 (2013/14 £1,930,000).
 The authority has made allowances for doubtful debt on a sliding scale dependant upon the age of the debt.
-If collection rates were to deteriorate or improve, a 5% change would require an adjustment to the allowance of £80,000 (2012/13 £70,000).
+If collection rates were to deteriorate or improve, a 5% change would require an adjustment to the allowance of £86,000 (2013/14 £80,000).
 Business Rates Appeals Provision The introduction of the Business Rates retention scheme from April 2013 means that the Council has assumed some of the liability for refunding business ratepayers who successfully appeal against the rateable value of their properties.
 The estimate is based on the latest list of outstanding rating list proposals provided by the Valuation Agency, and takes into account changes to comparable properties, historic trends and the likelihood that a number of appeals will be unsuccessful.
-The Council has provided £1.121m for appeals within the collection fund.
-Havant Borough Council's share of this is £448,000.
-A 5% change in provision would require an adjustment of £22,400.
+The Council has provided £349,000 for appeals within the collection fund (2013/14 £1.121m).
+Havant Borough Council's share of this is £140,000 (2013/14 £448,000).
+A 5% change in provision would require an adjustment of £7,000 (2013/14 £22,400)